-If you want to empower consumers, put money in their pocket.
+If you want to empower consumers, put money in their pockets.
 This site's dedicated to doing just that... but the charity fund does it even more directly.
-With over a million pounds donated so far, it's MoneySavingExpert.com's way of giving back to users.
+With more than £1m donated so far, it's MoneySavingExpert.com's way of giving back to users.

 The MSE Charity

 Launched in May 2008, The MSE Charity (registered charity number 1121320) is a grant-giving charity dedicated to improving information and education about debt, money and consumer issues.

 Update Feb 2018: The MSE Charity's latest grant-giving round has now closed.
 Its next round opens on 1 Sep 2018 for more information, see below.

 Plus, funding totalling a staggering £54,000 was donated after its September 2017 round.
 To find out who will benefit, see below.

 The charity is currently a grant-giving body, rather than engaging in any projects itself, though it's hoped in time this will change.

 Money is available to help any non-commercial group or charity with specific projects.
 Whether this is working with an individual with a good idea (eg, educating squaddies leaving the army about banking and debt) to working with other mainstream money charities.

 Martin explains why it was set up...

 One of my early career ambitions was to be the Money Saving Expert on ITV1's This Morning, as that was the home of TV experts, and my aim was to make saving cash a mainstream subject.
 After all, the programme had stylists, diet experts, psychologists, designers and chefs, yet much of that isn't possible without cash.
 So if you really want to help people, you have to help them put cash in their pockets to provide real freedom.